mspych/blog/content/blog/hello-world/index.md

 Why static?

 >Static pages eliminate the latency that databases introduce.
 Static site generators are an alternative to database-driven content management systems, such as WordPress and Drupal.
 In such systems, content is managed and stored in a database.
 When the server receives a request for a particular URL, a software layer retrieves data from the database, merges it with template files, and generates an HTML page as its response.<br/>
 >Static site generators, on the other hand, generate HTML pages during a build process.
+Static pages eliminate the latency that databases introduce.

+'Static' is simply the way to go.

-Later I discovered Gatsby (Gatsby.js exactly) that even top brands are using right now.
+Later I discovered Gatsby (Gatsby.js exactly).
+The new cool in town, that even top brands are using right now. <br/>
 Just look at the [Braun GatsbyJS eCommerce](https://ca.braun.com/en-ca) or [The Just Do It Promotional Nike Website](https://justdoit.nike.com).
-'Static' is simply the way to go.

-Some benefits:
+Overall benefits:

 - Write in [Markdown](https://www.markdownguide.org/getting-started/)  (I understand the basic Syntax but want to create a habit)
 - Blazing fast